JnLvn/Word-Cloud/README.md

 # Word-Cloud

+Java Word-Cloud API that can parse a file to generate a PNG (portable network graphics) file with a word-cloud displaying the most prominent words in decreasing font size, style and colour.

 Text is read in from a given file.

 The text is compared with a list of words which should be ignored.